osudrl/TeleJoy/joy/README.md

 Set LSB | Current index is valid **and** LSB **not** set | Save the lsb for later and remember that LSB has been set Set MSB | Current index valid **and** LSB **is** set | Construct a `int16_t` from the two bytes, increment index

-The job of tryUsbInput() sort out telemtry data from headers and escape bytes.
-It has the following flow.
+The job of `tryUsbInput()` sort out telemtry data from headers and escape bytes.
+It has the following flow:

 ![try flow](http://i.imgur.com/ugFIKXG.png)